|Play Optimal Poker:

 Many poker books focus on getting the edge in games, and nothing

-into the game still hasnt gotten them over that hump of wanting
+the game still hasnt gotten them over that hump of wanting recognition and approval.

 By Jonathan Little